Skip to main content

 The EMPOWER Lab focuses on research in posture, balance, neuro-muscular control, computational modeling and rehabilitation.
 The lab includes world-class equipment, including 3D motion cameras, wearable motion measurement sensors, a force-measuring treadmill, virtual reality systems, and a Caplex System, which provides a central platform to emulate wearable devices such as exoskeletons and prosthetics.

-Learn more about the Industrial Assessment Center
+Learn more about the Industrial Training and Assessment Center

 The Low-Speed Wind Tunnel Lab is a research and teaching hub for our engineering students to explore ways to improve aerodynamic efficiency.
 This exploration is achieved through a mélange of aerodynamic techniques including: force-based experiments, pressure wake surveys, optical flow diagnostic techniques, hot-wire anemometry and flow visualization.
 Apart from research projects performed by graduate students, the wind tunnel has supported innumerable class and senior capstone design projects.